sujanay/E-Commerce-Website/README.md

 # Online-Shoes
-E-Commerce website based project written in Java Server Page(JSP)/Servlet with MVC Architecture
+E-Commerce website based project written in Java with MVC Architecture

-It allows to create new items, that is shoes, and insert it into a derby database.
-The details inserted of the items is validated in model part of the MVC architecture and finally, the items stored in the database can be retrieved and is displayed with the JSP, View part of the MVC.
+The frontend of this project is built JSP, HTML, CSS, and Bootstrap.
+At the backend, the user input is validated at the Model part of the MVC paradigm using Java Expression Language.
+The validated input from the user is then persisted in a derby database server.